Quick Answer

 Click the "Proceed to Checkout" button

 The AI reads the instruction and finds the element by text, ARIA role, position, and context.
 It doesn't care what the CSS class is.
-It doesn't care if the element is a <button> or a <div role="button">.
-It finds the element the same way you would — by looking at the page and identifying what matches.
+When the UI changes, the AI just finds the element again.

 Self-Healing vs Traditional: What Changes